BeatsNCode/Klaviyo-SA-Tech-Assessment/README.md

 To test functionality of this solution, add new profiles into `SA Tech Assessment List`, and include both `Email` and `Phone Number`.
 Another way to test this tool is to add these examples into the CSV file located in `csv_file` folder, and uploading file to `SA Tech Assessment List`.

 When adding a phone number to a Klaviyo profile, make sure the country code is present `(+1617 xxx-xxxx)`.
+For more context, visit https://help.klaviyo.com/hc/en-us/articles/360046055671-Accepted-phone-number-formats-for-SMS-in-Klaviyo.

 ### Install and Setup Instructions